ShiftPixy Inc. (PIXY): Investors are paying attention to this stock

-ShiftPixy Inc. (PIXY) is priced at $0.14 after the most recent trading session.
-At the very opening of the session, the stock price was $18.96 and reached a high price of $19.50, prior to closing the session it reached the value of $0.19.
-The stock touched a low price of $11.60.Recently in News on August 31, 2022, ShiftPixy, Inc. Announces Reverse Stock Split Effective Date.
+At the end of the latest market close, ShiftPixy Inc. (PIXY) was valued at $20.58.
+In that particular session, Stock kicked-off at the price of $17.07 while reaching the peak value of $23.85 and lowest value recorded on the day was $12.43.
+The stock current value is $13.60.Recently in News on August 31, 2022, ShiftPixy, Inc. Announces Reverse Stock Split Effective Date.
 ShiftPixy, Inc. (NASDAQ: PIXY) (“ShiftPixy” or the “Company”), a Florida-based national staffing enterprise which designs, manages, and sells access to a disruptive, revolutionary platform that facilitates employment in the rapidly growing Gig Economy, announced that at the close of business today in Wyoming, pursuant to the vote of its shareholders on July 19, 2022, to effect a one-for-one hundred (1:100) reverse split of the Company’s issued and outstanding shares of Common Stock, as further detailed in the Company’s definitive Schedule 14C Information Statement filed on August 2, 2022, Articles of Amendment of the Company’s Amended and Restated Articles of Incorporation will become effective as filed with the Secretary of State of Wyoming.
 The new reversed shares will begin trading on Nasdaq on September 1, 2022, the start of the Company’s new fiscal year.
 You can read further details here

 3 Tiny Stocks Primed to Explode